-Fried Apple Hand Pies are the classic southern dessert just like my grandma used to make.
+Fried Apple Pies are the classic southern dessert just like my grandma used to make.
 A delicious cinnamon apple filling inside a delicate flaky pie crust that is deep fried to perfection.
 Dip them in a powdered sugar glaze for an unforgettable dessert.

 Love apple desserts?
 Easy Apple Cobbler is a classic dessert that everyone loves topped with vanilla ice cream and my mom's Fresh Apple Cake is one of the easiest fall desserts you can make.